A Guide to Data Pipelines (And How to Design One From Scratch)

 • How will we connect to the data sources?

-Strimmer: For our Strimmer data pipeline, our data sources would include:
+Strimmer: For our Strimmer data pipeline, sources would include:

 • User historical data, such as previously watched movies and search behaviors stored in operational databases like SQL, NoSQL